-3.19 LOSS OF FUEL PRESSURE
+3.21 LOSS OF FUEL PRESSURE

-If loss of fuel pressure occurs, turn "ON" the electric fuel pump and check that the fuel selector is on a full tank.
+The most probable cause of loss of fuel pressure is either fuel depletion in the fuel tank selected or failure of the engine driven fuel pump.
+If loss of fuel pressure occurs, turn ON the electric fuel pump and check that the fuel selector is on a tank containing usable fuel.